funql/funql-dotnet/docs/learn/schemas/index.md

 ## Adding requests

-In FunQL, requests define the entry points to your data.
-They represent the operations or endpoints that users can query, specifying what kind of data can be fetched and how it can be filtered or sorted.
+In FunQL, requests define the entry points to your schema.
+They represent the operations that users can query, specifying what data can be fetched and how it can be filtered or sorted.

 ### Key concepts of requests

-1. **Request name**: Each request is uniquely identified by a name, like `listSets`.
-This name is used in queries to specify the operation to execute.
+1. **Request name**: Each request has a unique identifier, like `listSets`, used in queries to specify the operation to execute.
-2. **Parameters**: Requests can support parameters like `filter()` and `sort()` to provide advanced querying capabilities.
+2. **Parameters**: Requests specify which parameters they support, like the `filter()` and `sort()` parameters to provide advanced querying capabilities.
-3. **Return type**: Requests have a return type, such as a list of objects, specifying which fields are returned and how they can be filtered and sorted.
+3. **Return type**: Requests define the type of data returned, such as a list of objects, specifying which of the returned fields can be queried, filtered, and sorted.

 ### Example request

 As an example, we'll configure a `listSets` request with support for filtering and sorting a list of LEGO sets.
-Once configured, you can execute advanced FunQL queries like:
+Once configured, the schema is ready to handle advanced FunQL queries like:

 === "REST"